Skip to main content

 Sun and water

 Tradescantia zebrina fares best in partial sun.
 Generally, when growing this plant outdoors, it can tolerate more shade.
 If you’re growing it indoors, though, then it’s important for it to get enough sun.
 When this plant doesn’t get enough sun, the colors of its leaves dim.
 After that, it begins to grow weaker.
-If you want to grow zebrina through winter, then you may need to invest in a sun lamp or grow light.
+If you want to grow zebrina through winter, then you may need to invest in a sun lamp or a grow light.

 Keep the soil moist, but not soaking wet.
 Whenever the soil dries out, give it an even watering.
 Try not to soak the soil too thoroughly.
 Although zebrina can withstand overwatering on occasion, it can develop root rot if overwatered too often.
 During fall and winter, you can reduce the amount of water you give it even further.
 This is because the plant will go dormant as the temperature falls, and dormant plants don’t use as much water.